Google to acquire Frommer's travel guidebooks

 Shares of Google, which on Monday announced plans to lay off 20 percent of its recently acquired Motorola Mobility business, rose 2.8 percent to $660.01.
 Wiley & Sons shares were off 1 cent, or 0.02 percent, at $47.58.

-Last year, Google closed a $700 million deal to acquire ITA Software, which provides search technology to companies like Kayak Software Corp.
+Last year, Google closed a $700 million deal to acquire ITA Software, which provides search technology to companies like Kayak Software Corp KYAK.O.

 But Google’s aspirations in travel are just part of its broader ambitions.
 For years, the company has tried to help broker commercial transactions between its roughly 1 billion monthly users and small, local businesses.